novaprova/novaprova/doc/manual/output-formats.rst

 Output Formats
 ==============

-Novaprova supports two different test result output formats.
+NovaProva supports two different test result output formats.
 You can select between these using the ``--format`` option to the test executable, or by calling ``np_set_output_format()`` if you write your own ``main()`` routine.